BismaBendesa/chart/README.md

-# chart
+# Chart
-The first time i create chart!
+The first time I create chart!
 I'm using these technologies :
 - HTML5
 - Js